astropy/halotools/README.md

 The latest build of the documentation can be found at http://halotools.readthedocs.org.
 The documentation includes installation instructions, quickstart guides and step-by-step tutorials.
 The *Basic features* section below gives an overview of the primary functionality of the package.

 ---

+## Installation

+You can find detailed installation instructions in the Package Installation section of halotools.readthedocs.org.
+After installing the package, you should navigate to the *Quickstart Guides and Tutorials* section and follow the *Getting started with Halotools* 10-minute tutorial.
+This will get you set up with the default halo catalog so that you can quickly get started with populating mock galaxy populations.

+---

 ## Basic features

 Once you have installed the code and downloaded the default halo catalog (see the Getting Started guide in the documentation), you can use Halotools models to populate mock galaxy populations.